SAP-samples/teched2022-XP260/exercises/ex4/README.md

 ## Exercise 4.2 Check the audit logs and download audit log entries via the SAP Audit Log Viewer service.

-You can download the audit logs via the audit log retrieval API to import them into your SIEM system or you can download them via the Viewer User Interface to store them as backup in your files system.
+You can download the audit logs via the audit log retrieval API to import them into your Security Information and Event Management (SIEM) system or you can download them via the Viewer User Interface to store them as backup on your file system.
 Now you learn how to download them via the User Interface.

 1. Open the SAP BTP Cockpit.
 You will find the URL on the [Getting Started](/exercises/ex0) page.